Bernhard Wolff

 Bernhard Wolff (3 March 1811 – 11 May 1879) was a German media mogul.
 He was editor of the Vossische Zeitung, founder of the National Zeitung (1848–1938), and founder of Wolffs Telegraphisches Bureau (1849–1934), one of the first press agencies in Europe and one of the three great European telegraph monopolies until World War II, the other two being the English Reuters and the French Havas.
 The second son of a Jewish banker, Wolff lived and died in Berlin.
-His grave is preserved in the Jewish cemetery on Schönhauser Allee in Berlin's Prenzlauer Berg neighborhood.

-Early Years
+Early years

-Wolff was born in Berlin in 1811, the son of a Jewish banker who lost his assets.
+Wolff was born in Berlin in 1811, the second son of a Jewish banker who lost his assets.
 Wolff was a physician by training (University of Halle) but soon ventured into journalism.
 At the beginning of his career, he had been editor of Vossische Zeitung, then one of the main newspapers in Prussia, created in 1721.
 When young, he adhered to liberalism, a “radical” ideology banned and little tolerated at the time.
 Monarchies predominated in Europe and absolutists were restored after Napoleon's defeat.
 In 1825, at just 14 years old, he founded a bookstore in Berlin that sold liberal and revolutionary pamphlets.
 In 1848, a revolutionary year on the continent, and with fellow liberals, Wolff founded another newspaper, the National-Zeitung, which would be published until 1938.
 Persecuted for his ideas, the medical journalist went into exile in France and found work with Charles-Louis Havas, who in 1835 founded the first news agency with that name, translating press reports into German into French.